-For the years ended March 31, 2020, 2019 and 2018 (Expressed in Canadian Dollars, unless otherwise stated)
+For the three months ended June 30, 2020 and 2019 (Unaudited - Expressed in Canadian Dollars, unless otherwise stated)

 1. NATURE OF OPERATIONS AND GOING CONCERN

 Amarc Resources Ltd. ("Amarc" or the "Company") is a company incorporated under the laws of the Province of British Columbia ("BC").
 Its principal business activity is the acquisition and exploration of mineral properties.
 The Company's mineral property interests are located in BC.
 The address of the Company's corporate office is 15th Floor, 1040 West Georgia Street, Vancouver, BC, Canada V6E 4H1.